dnanni96/Davide_Nanni_Portfolio/README.md

     - Combat system.
     - UI implementation

-- **Description** : BImprove your sushi restaurant bar, explore the islands, recruit a perfect crew to create the best sushi in Katpan!
+- **Description** : Improve your sushi restaurant bar, explore the islands, recruit a perfect crew to create the best sushi in Katpan!
 Through countless amounts of struggles and success build your own sushi empire in this puzzle management game.

  <h2 align="center"> Game view: </h2>